Emerald Point, Lake Tahoe, USADrone-based forest mapping

 2. Canopy height model (CHM) production

 After creation of a point cloud, we process it to compute a digital surface model (DSM).
 The DSM is a high-resolution (~10-cm) raster indicating the elevation of the vegetation (or ground) surface in each pixel.
-Then, we subtract elevation values from a high-resolution digital elevation model (DEM).
+Then, we subtract elevation values derived from a high-resolution digital elevation model (DEM).
 The result is a canopy height model (CHM) indicating the height of the vegetation above the ground in each pixel.

 3. Tree detection